dbogs425/deepstate/deepstate-example/README.md

 ```
 This is how simple it is to integrate and execute DeepState for testing.

-## For more info on DeepState installation/background visit Trail of Bits' [Docs](https://github.com/trailofbits/deepstate) on Github and our [paper](https://agroce.github.io/bar18.pdf).
+## For more info on DeepState installation/background visit Trail of Bits' [Docs](https://github.com/trailofbits/deepstate) on Github and [paper](https://agroce.github.io/bar18.pdf).